DavidHe1127/Mr.He_HandBook/Web,Networking,System/linux.md

   $ sudo node               # run node command as a root user
   $ sudo node -U p782199    # run node command as user p782199
   $ sudo -l -U p782191      # list all this user can do
+  $ sudo su                 # means run the command su as sudo which means as root.
+Here the system will ask you for your                               # password since you are a sudoer.
+After you enter your password, you now have root privilege
+                            # useful when you need to execute a number of commands as root.
+As opposed to sudo <command>
   ```
   - if you see something like this:
   ```